samclarke/SCEditor/ROADMAP.md

 ## 1.4.6

 - [ ] Update code style so that it matches what most JavaScript code uses.
+- [ ] Update DOM -> BBCode converter to convert directly to tokens used by the BBCode parser.
 - [ ] Add option to disable pasting, plain text pasting and allow a callback to filter the pasted HTML/text